 You can also create and name a group of lights.
 For instance, you could say “Alexa, turn on the 1st-floor lights”.
 She will allow you to link all the smart lights you select and name them “1st-floor lights” (in this case).

-In this article, we’ll delve into your options, the setup and offer a detailed guide on how to go about the entire process.
+In this article, we’ll delve into your options, the setup process, and offer a detailed guide on how to go about the entire process.

-The fact that Alexa has more than 10,000 skills and third-party capabilities make it the most widely supported smart home hub.
+The fact that Alexa has more than 10,000 skills and third-party capabilities makes it the most widely supported smart home hub.
 Alexa also works with both Apple and Android devices.
 As a homeowner, these are some of the things that you want in a smart home virtual assistant.

 What You’ll Need